JorgeStolfi/JSLIBS/libjsarray/README.md

-# Last edited on 2007-10-03 08:16:36 by stolfi
+# Last edited on 2021-04-12 19:13:58 by jstolfi

-libsignal - tools for n-dimensional signal processing
+Library for n-dimensional arrays whose elements are floats or other user-specfied scalar type.